hmenke/context-examples/GUIDE.md

     different settings.
 But wait, what are actually *all* the settings?
 What are the possible keys of, e.g. `\setuphead`?
 That is where the ConTeXt command reference comes in.
-This extremely minimalistic document is the most helpful I have encountered so far.
+This extremely minimalist document is the most helpful I have encountered so far.
 On over 300 pages every setup command with all accepted keys is listed.

 [setups]: http://www.pragma-ade.nl/general/qrcs/setup-en.pdf

 This concludes the section on introductory material.
 From here on we dive into more complicated topics.
-Nevertheless after reading the references (1) and (2) and having (3) at hand you should be able to compose your first documents.
+Nevertheless, after reading the references (1) and (2) and having (3) at hand you should be able to compose your first documents.